-A familiarization (FAM) tour is offered most years, which provides volunteers the opportunity to gain more in-depth knowledge of sites in the three counties comprising the Heritage Area.
+A familiarization (FAM) tour is offered when funding allows, which provides volunteers the opportunity to gain more in-depth knowledge of sites in the three counties comprising the Heritage Area.
 FAM tours usually take a full day and are completely free for volunteers.